OUR DENTAL WATER Distillers meet and exceed water safety standards and recommendations of:

 - The pure distilled water is then collected in the stainless steel water storage tanks.
 You can then use the distilled water for anything you need in your Dental Office.

 The water distiller automatically keeps the tank full so you always have 4, 10 or 25 gallons of distilled water ready to use (depending on the size of your tank).
+This dependable system is the best water distiller for dental office use.
+Durastill is the easiest to use and easiest to maintain distilled water machine for dental office.

 AND EXTEND THE LIFE OF YOUR DISTILLER UP TO 30 YEARS